Tim Challies: Career

 In 2017, Challies gained media attention after stating that he does not let his children have sleep-overs besides close relatives.
 Challies explained that he places this precaution on his evaluated risk of how children can encounter "pornography, sexuality and drinking while at friends' homes."

 R. Albert Mohler, Jr. has mentioned Challies as "one of the finest young evangelical thinkers of our day."

 Personal life

 Challies is married with three children.
-His son, Nicholas Paul Challies (Nick), passed away suddenly on November 3, 2020.
+His son, Nicholas Paul Challies (Nick), died suddenly on November 3, 2020.